A Thursday: Plot

-During a background check, Catherine learns that Naina has been taking antidepressants and seeing a psychologist, Dr. Juneja, since she was 16.
+During a background check, Catherine learns that Naina has been taking antidepressants and seeing a psychiatrist, Dr. Juneja, since she was 16.
 She searches Naina's house and finds receipts for medication prescribed by Dr. Juneja.
 Catherine contacts her, and Javed gets hold of Naina's mother Kusum, whose revelation comes across as a brutal shock to Javed; Naina was raped when she was 16, and Javed and Catherine were then officers in charge of the case.
 They neglected Naina's case, since they were pursuing a high-profile case to gain recognition.
 After begging them to help for two years, Kusum became resigned to their indifference; in the present, she blames Javed for being the root cause of the drama due to his and Catherine's inaction.

 Rajguru decides to meet Naina in person, accompanied by Javed, after Naina releases Savitri along with Aakash, whom she had spared.
 Naina brings up the Protection of Children from Sexual Offenses Act, which protects children below the age of 18 from sexual offenses.
 Naina asks Rajguru why is there no protection for people over 18, and demands that her rapists face the death penalty.
 Rajguru tells her that legislation is a complex task that requires time, but her rapists are found and imprisoned.

 It is revealed that the driver is actually Charan, who had raped Naina as a child, while Rakesh restrained her.
 Naina had plotted to kidnap him when he reveals that he is Niharika's driver while holding her hand, much to Naina's shock.
 She shoots him dead in the presence of Rajguru and Javed.
 Armed Commandos enter the school and arrest Naina.
 She is taken to prison, and later, is assigned a teacher for the female inmates, while Rajguru makes an announcement that the capital punishment for rapists will be a death penalty.